-You'll interactively adjust elements, and you'll also frequently change the model through properties.
-Get used to the idea of clicking the Element Properties button to make changes to the model.
-A member of the Basic Wall family, for example, has properties like width, height, bearing or non-bearing, demolished or new, interior or exterior, fire rating, and material.
+Throughout the design process of a project, you'll often need to adjust elements and change the model.
+Get used to the idea of clicking the Element Properties button to make interactive changes to the model.
+Better yet, map Element Properties to a keyboard shortcut.
+A member of the Basic Wall family, for example, has properties like width, height, bearing or nonbearing, demolished or new, interior or exterior, fire rating, and material.
 You can even define how layers wrap when inserts are placed in the wall, add integrated wall sweeps, and build stacked walls.
 Figure 1.4 shows the assembly options embedded in the type properties of a Revit wall.